nus-cs2113-AY2324S1/ip/docs/README.md

 You can add different types of tasks to your list:

-Format to add different types of tasks
+Format to add different types of tasks:
 - **ToDo**: `todo` "TaskName"
 ```
 todo CS2113 Homework